Evolution towards quasi-equilibrium in nematic liquid crystals studied through decoherence of multi-spin multiple-quantum coherences: Introduction

 \section{Introduction}

-The quantum dynamics that drives a quantum system of interacting particles from an initial coherent state into a thermodynamic state are of high concern in physics.
-The interest relies on fundamental questions as well as on practical applications.
-Nuclear spins are privileged systems whose quantum dynamics develops in a wide range of time scales that can be accurately probed with Nuclear Magnetic Resonance (NMR).
-The possibility of preparing different initial quantum states in diverse spin systems, turn them into excellent test-beds for studying the interesting quantum dynamics during their transit from an initial coherent state to the final thermal equilibrium.
-Particularly, our interest in this work is focused on the intermediate stages, where the irreversible transformation of the initial coherent state into the so called ``quasi-equilibrium'' (QE) states takes place.
-Starting from a coherent initial state, QE is attained over a transient period, longer than the time scale characterized by the typical spin interactions.
-The spin observables associated with this state evolve subsequently only due to spin-lattice relaxation, within a much longer time scale.
-The mechanism governing the build up of the QE states is still not fully known.
-It is the aim of this work to provide experimental evidence on its origin.
+The quantum dynamics that drives a quantum system of interacting particles from an initial coherent state into a thermodynamic state is still a matter of concern both in fundamental questions and practical applications.
+Nuclear spins are privileged systems whose quantum dynamics develops over a wide range of timescales that can be accurately probed through solid state Nuclear Magnetic Resonance (NMR).
+During their irreversible transit from an initial coherent state to the final thermal equilibrium, spins in solids and complex fluids may go through intermediate ``quasi-equilibrium'' (QE) states that evolve slowly towards thermal equilibrium due to spin-lattice relaxation only.
+The build-up of QE in solids and liquid crystals (LC) takes place within an intermediate time scale, shorter than relaxation but longer than the typical free induction decay (FID).
+The possibility of preparing different initial quantum states and manipulating and witnessing their dynamics turns nuclear spins into excellent test-beds for studying the microscopic mechanisms underlying the build-up of QE.
+This work aims to provide further experimental evidence on its origin.
+Particularly, we study the spin states prepared with the phase-shifted Jeener-Broekaert pulse pair (JB).
+The preparation time (time between pulses) determines the number of correlated spins and also the kind of QE state into which the system evolves after the waiting time.